polarbeargo/nd013-c2-fusion-starter/writeup.md

 TP = 306, FP = 0, FN = 0
 precision = 1.0, recall = 1.0
 ### Summary
 Applied resnet/darknet and YOLO to the 3D point cloud and draw bounding boxes is fundamental for 3D object detection.
 Assessing the performance with maximal IOU mapping ,mAP, and use the precision/recall of the bounding boxes are basic to understand the performance  of Lidar based detection.

+# Sensor Fusion and Object Detection

+Please use this starter template to answer the following questions:

+### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
+Which results did you achieve?
+Which part of the project was most difficult for you to complete, and why?

+### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

+### 3. Which challenges will a sensor fusion system face in real-life scenarios?
+Did you see any of these challenges in the project?

+### 4. Can you think of ways to improve your tracking results in the future?
+![][image43]
+![][image44]
+![][image45]